Skip to content

 You'll also need to choose a "base" container, on which to add your particular software or tools.
 See the available containers on Docker Hub here: OSG Docker Containers The best candidates for you will be containers that have "osgvo" in the name.

-2. Editing the default image using local Docker
+2. Edit a default image using local Docker

 We recommend the first option, as it is more reproducible, but the second option can be useful for troubleshooting or especially tricky installs.